ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

   </tbody>
 </table>

-There are also [error messages for the date picker component](/components/date-picker/#error-messages), which can be used if .
+There are also [error messages for the date picker component](/components/date-picker/#error-messages), which can be used if that component is part of 'add another'.

-### Placing more than 1 'add another' on a page.
+### Using multiple 'add another' components

-You can put more than one add another on a page but be aware of how this will affect the length and complexity of the page.
+You can put more than 1 add another on a page but be aware of how this will affect the length and complexity of the page.

 However do not put an 'add another' component inside another one, for example for users to add items to a subsection.
 This 'nested' approach is bad because xxx.

 ### Other parts of the page